CaptainFulminyx/CaptainFulminyx/README.md

 ## **🧠 About Me**
-- An passionate programmer ⚡
+- A passionate programmer ⚡
 - Making the finest project ✨
 - Design making the system alive 🌱
 - Love mentoring new devs 👨🏻‍🎓